Your French Immersion Homestay Program in Loiret

 A One Week (7 Days, 6 nights) Residential French Immersion Includes:

-- Accommodation in your own suite with private bathroom.
+- Accommodation in your own suite with a private bathroom.

 - Three meals a day with me: French breakfast, 3 courses lunch (or a prepared picnic lunch, for sightseeing days), and 3 courses dinner, with wine or beer.
 My friends and family will often join us, especially in summer.